Ray-ui/H-WILD/README.md

 We construct a human-held devices WiFi localization dataset, consisting of approximately **120k** data points collected from ten volunteers across **four** classic indoor scenarios.

-We believe this dataset provides a more practical view for the future research on WiFi-based localization.

 *Note: This is a beta version of the dataset for review.
-We will continue to update and improve the relevant description of the dataset.
 We attach our data and code to the **Private** repository and use [**anonymous Github**](https://anonymous.4open.science/) for review.
 This dataset will be made publicly available upon acceptance of this work.  *

 ## Dataset Introduction

 For more detailed information about the dataset, please refer to the "Dataset" section in the paper.

+In the "Dataset" section, we provide an overview of our motivation for creating a new dataset and describe the process of data collection in detail.

 ## Dataset Structure